allthroughthenight/allthroughthenight.github.io/_posts/2021-01-02-what-i-read-this-year.md

 ---
 layout: post
-title: "What I Read This Year"
+title: "What I Read This Year - 2020"
 ---

 The title is self explanatory, but these [two]({{site.baseurl}}/2020/01/02/what-i-read-this-year.html) [posts]({{site.baseurl}}/2020/10/01/how-i-read.html) give context.